h8d13/KAES-ARCH/README.md

 > `ping google.com` for test

-Run `pacman -S archinstall`
+Run `pacman-key --init && pacman -Sy archinstall`

-Then `archinstall` (for noobs, btw) make sure to go through all the steps: Select KDE Plasma.
+Then `archinstall` (for noobs, btw) make sure to go through all the steps:

-> IMPORTANT DO NOT SKIP ANY STEPS: Make sure to select mirrors, time zone, etc...
+> !
+IMPORTANT DO NOT SKIP ANY STEPS: Make sure to select mirrors, time zone, etc... etc!

 > Create a user with sudo (required for KDE/SDDM)
 > For formatting I usually use Ext4.
 > I also like Grub instead of systemd boot.
 > Pipewire for audio as it's dep of KDE.
 > Also use NetworkManager in network section.
 > For gaphics drivers select appropriate to your hardware.
+> Type Desktop/Plasma
 > Don't skip any step.
 Personal preferences for reference.
 Use your prefered set-up.

 When prompted to chroot into new installation press no. Then type "poweroff" or "reboot"